softfish/laravel-redis-ui/README.md

   - Key
   - Content/ Value
 - Reset filter
-- Pagination on results (by default it is 20 - going to make is selectable)
+- Pagination on results
 - Create a new record (key + content)
-- Eidt an existing record (content only)
+- Edit an existing record (content only)
 - Delete an existing record

 # Requirement